BrotherSam66/testgoreleaser/docs/references/pipeline.md

 }
 ```

-Example of use:
+Examples:

-1. Use `for` to execute 10 loops
+1. Use  `for` to run 10 loops.

 ```txt
 for a = 0; a < 10; a = a + 1 {